 Our Water Supply

 Although solutions to this problem are being discovered and great improvements have been made, the answers have not yet been found.
 Science has found that no two water treatment problems are exactly alike.
 There always will be more than one technically acceptable and scientifically sound solution to any given water treatment problem.
-This will drive the water treatment industry to refine existing techniques, combine methods and explore new technologies.
+This will drive the water treatment industry to refine existing techniques, combine methods and explore new technologies to treat brackish water.